-This result shows that any type-II error exponent below $D^\reg(\sA\|\sB)$ is achievable, with the corresponding type-I error decaying exponentially at a rate at least $\bH_{r}^\infty(\sA\|\sB)$.
-Conversely, if the type-II error exponent exceeds $D^\reg(\sA\|\sB)$, the type-I error inevitably converges to one exponentially, with a rate at least $\bH_{r}^{*,\infty}(\sA\|\sB)$.
-Thus, the regularized quantum relative entropy between sets, $D^\reg(\sA\|\sB)$, delineates a sharp threshold for the asymptotic trade-off in hypothesis testing between two sets of quantum states.
-In particular, these results apply to adversarial quantum channel discrimination, which satisfies all the required assumptions~\cite{fang2025adversarial}, thereby providing a more refined understanding of the trade-off between type-I and type-II errors in this setting.
+This result shows that any Type-II error exponent below $D^\reg(\sA\|\sB)$ is achievable, with the corresponding Type-I error decaying exponentially at a rate at least $\bH_{r}^\infty(\sA\|\sB)$.
+Conversely, if the Type-II error exponent exceeds $D^\reg(\sA\|\sB)$, the Type-I error inevitably converges to one exponentially, with a rate at least $\bH_{r}^{*,\infty}(\sA\|\sB)$.
+Thus, the regularized quantum relative entropy $D^\reg(\sA\|\sB)$ delineates a sharp threshold for the asymptotic trade-off in hypothesis testing between two sets of quantum states.
+In particular, these results apply to adversarial quantum channel discrimination, which satisfies all the required assumptions~\cite{fang2025adversarial}.
+See Section~\ref{sec: applications to adversarial quantum channel discrimination} for more detailed discussion in this setting.

 \begin{proof} By the assumptions on the sequences, we have